martinschefflerTSI/cwa-docker-compose/README.md

 # cwa-allinone
-Start the german corona app backend with a single docker-compose file
+Start the german corona warn app backend with a single docker-compose file

 Prerequisites:
 Maven